 There’s a Hole in the Bottom of the Sea

-By Catherine Fink
+By: Catherine Fink

 It’s like Dr. Seuss down there,” according to Diva Amon, a scientist who studies the marine floor, describing the incredible sea life and geologic formations in an area known as the Clarion-Clipperton Zone (CCZ), which may soon be opened to the first-ever deep sea mining of polymetallic nodules.
 “Corals, sponges, nematodes, and dozens of other organisms live on the nodules [or] beneath them.
 Other critters float around them, including anemones with 8-foot tentacles, rippling squidworms, glass sponges, and ghostly white Dumbo octopuses”--in fact, between 70% and 90% of living things collected in the Clarion-Clipperton Zone have never been seen before, leading to concerns over what percentage of all living species in the region has never been seen or collected.
 What is known is that an estimated 21 billion tons of polymetallic nodules lie in this single region of the Pacific, containing more of some metals (such as nickel and cobalt) than can be found in all the world’s terrestrial deposits.
 Because of this, mining there has the potential to be 10 times more lucrative than mining similar mineral deposits on land.
 In fact, estimates place the value of this new industry at some US$30 billion annually by 2030 due to the rapidly increasing demand for lithium batteries and solar panels.
 Some argue that deep seabed mining could help meet demand for the metals required for their production, aiding the rapid transition to renewable energy required to combat climate change.
 However, there are several issues with this new technology.